 Related: “Jack & Diane” Song Meaning

-Conclusion: The Weight of Letting Go
+Conclusion: Letting Go